GATB/bcalm/bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md

 ![Fig8](fig8.png)

-It can be shown that maximal unitigs form a vertex decomposition of the graph (though I have not seen a proof of this statement).
 In the *compacted* bi-directed graph, every maximal unitig and its mirror is replaced by a single vertex.
 Formally, the nodes of the compacted graph are the maximal unitigs, and the edges represent all overlaps of length k-1.

+The unitig definition is motivated by the desire for it to have the following properties (though I have not seen a formal proof of these in the bi-directed setting):
+* Maximal unitigs should be a vertex decomposition of the graph; in particular, two maximal unitigs should not share a vertex
+* A walk in a bi-directed graph cannot visit a vertex in a unitig without visiting the whole unitig, with one exception.
+A walk may begin (respectively, end) with a prefix (respectively, suffix) of the unitig.

 ## BCALM 2
 BCALM 2 computes the compacted bi-directed node-centric de Bruijn graph of order k from its input.
 The output is in two formats.
 In the FASTA output file of BCALM 2, every FASTA entry corresponds to a node.
 An edge e is represented in the header of node e.from as `L:<e.fromSign>:<e.to>:<e.toSign>`.
 Note that BCALM 2 records all edges, even though, in principle,  one could record only one edge per mirror type.